-For framing of other species: (a) Find specific gravity for species of lumber in AF&PA National Design Specification; (b) find shear value from table for nails size; (c) multiply value by (1) (2)
+For framing of other species: (a) Find specific gravity for species of lumber in AF&PA National Design Specification; (b) find shear value from table for nails size; (c) multiply value by

-For training or other species: (a) Find specine gravity for species of number in AF oFA National Design Specine spint species for a value from table for halls size; (c) multiply value c 0.82 for species with specific gravity greater than or equal to 0.42 but less than 0.49, or 0.65 for species with specific gravity less than 0.42.
+O.82 for species with specific gravity are species to a requal to 0.42 but less than 0.49, or 0.65 for species with specific gravity less than 0.42.
 All panel edges must be backed with 2-inch nominal or wider framing.
 Panels must be installed with the long dimension oriented in the vertical direction.
-Space nails 6 inches o.c. along intermediate framing members for 3/8 and 7/16 Performance Category panels installed on stude spaced 24 inches o.c.
-For other conditions and panel Performance Categories, space nails 12 inches o.c. on intermediate supports.
+Space nails 6 inches o.c. along intermediate framing members for 3/8 and 7/16 Performance Categories, space nails 12 inches o.c. on intermediate supports.

 For shear loads of normal or permanent load duration, the values in the table shall be multiplied by 0.63 or 0.56, respectively.

-(4) Framing at panel edges must be 3 inches nominal or wider and nails must be staggered where nails are spaced 2 inches o.c., and where 10d nails having penetration into framing of more than 1-5/8 inches are spaced 3 inches or less, o.c.
+Framing at panel edges must be 3 inches nominal or wider and nails must be staggered where nails are spaced 2 inches o.c., and where 10d nails having penetration into framing of more than 1-5/8 inches are spaced 3 inches or less, o.c.
 Exception: Unless otherwise required, 2-inch nominal framing may be used where full nailing surface is available and nails are staggered.
-(5)

 Except as noted in Footnote 7, panel thickness at point of nailing at panel edges determines applicable shear values, except that 3/8 Performance Category panels nailed at shiplap edges use 5/16 Performance Category shear values, and 7/16 and 19-/32 Performance Category panel sidings nailed at shiplap edges use 3/8 Performance Category shear values.
-Shiplap edges must be double-nailed; one nail must be placed in the underlap and a second nail must be placed in the overlap at the nail spacing specified for the applicable shear values.
-(6)
+Shiplap edges must be double-nailed; one nail must be placed in the underlap and a second nail must be placed in the overlap at the nail spacing specified for the applicable shear value.